pawelwiejkut/bw_trfn_pocketknife/README.md

 # BW Transfomation Framework :bar_chart:

-Framework for modern transformation handle, now you dont have to edit all of them.
+Framework for modern transformation handle, now you dont have to edit all of them and add class inside.

 ## What is this?